WPManageNinja/paymattic-docs/docs/integrations/integrate-google-sheets-in-wordpress-with-paymattic.md

 ### Get the Access Code from Google

-To learn how to get the Access Code from Google, follow the steps with screenshots below –

 To get the Access Code from Google, [click here](https://accounts.google.com/o/oauth2/auth?access_type=offline&approval_prompt=force&client_id=157785030834-7bkpc1olhgp9kd683c78dclei5elhoku.apps.googleusercontent.com&redirect_uri=https%3A%2F%2Ffluentforms.com%2Fgapi%2F&response_type=code&scope=https%3A%2F%2Fspreadsheets.google.com%2Ffeeds%2F), and select the Google Account under which your desired **Google Sheet** exists.